Reggio Emilia

 How can I store Parmigiano Reggiano?

-Parmigiano Reggiano should be stored in the refrigerator, wrapped in a damp cloth to maintain its freshness and intact flavor.
+Parmigiano Reggiano should be stored in the refrigerator, wrapped in a damp cloth to maintain its freshness and flavor.

 Megamenu